bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Assembling the Center Panels

-1. Apply one or two drops of threadlocker to the end of 8 M4x18 screws, from the bag with only 8 M4x18 screws.
+1. Apply one or two drops of threadlocker to the end of 8 M4x18 screws from the bag with only 8 M4x18 screws.

 	[picture of bag with 8 M4x18 screws]